 Who gets in: The admissions statistics for BS/MD and BA/MD programs are staggering.
-Many programs, such as the Rice/Baylor Medical Scholars Program, have acceptance rates at or below 1%.
+Many programs have acceptance rates at or below 1%.
 Students considering BS/MD and BA/MD programs should not only be at the top of their class academically, but they should have nearly perfect standardized test scores and outstanding extracurricular profiles.
 Even then, admission to one of these programs is far from guaranteed, and students should always apply to a few programs that do not have a BS/MD or BA/MD path.

 2. Pre-Professional Advising Programs